 Syracuse is a historic city and also the capital of the province of Syracuse, notable for a rich Greek heritage that is reflected in its history, culture and imposing Grecian amphitheatres and architecture.
 It is also known as the birthplace of Archimedes, the renowned mathematician and engineer.
 The Cathedral of Syracuse – also known as the Duomo di Siracusa or more formally, the Cattedrale Metropolitana della Natività di Maria Santissima – is an ancient Catholic church that makes up a part of the area that was designated as a UNESCO World Heritage Site in 2005.

 For those die-hard travel buffs looking for a unique and memorable experience, I would urge you to take a very special peep into the beautiful and enigmatic soul of Sicily.

-There can be no better hostess than true-blue, local Sicilian: Angela Macaluso who operates with a team of three like-minded experts – Rosario Turrisi, Giacomo Passalacqua and Giovanni DeCarli, under the business name “Sicily by Experts”.
+There can be no better hostess than true-blue, local Sicilian, Angela Macaluso who happily welcomes our guests to Sicily.
 The charming and vivacious Angela is passionate about the historical, cultural and gastronomic treasures that her Sicilian homeland has to offer to the truly discerning explorer.
-With more than 20 years of experience in handling incentives and high-end clients, she has a native perspective of Sicily’s culture, history and traditions.
-She offers truly imaginative insights into Sicilian life through a specially crafted program of regular excursions and tours branded as “In the Soul of Sicily”.
+With more than 20 years of experience in handling incentives and high-end clients, she has a native’s perspective of Sicily’s culture, history and traditions.
+She offers truly imaginative insights into Sicilian life.